akjordan/Twilio-Conference-Widget/README.md

-**Twilio Conference Tool**
+##Twilio Conference Tool##

-A cool little widget that lets you roll your own conferences and bring in muted or non muted participants

-**Todo:**
-Clean up UI

-Add polling for participants
+A tool based on the Hackpack for Herok and Sinatra that provides useful conference funcionalty.

+###Todo:###

+*AJAX The form submits and to prevent the Twilio Client Instance from DCing on Submit *Clean up the CSS and build a UI for displaying participants *Create a function that polls the Twilio API for conference participants *Build a UI and Function for muting participants